tChary/connectionAPI/README.md

 `$ python --version`

-If the version you are seeing is not 2.7.5 or higher, enter this command to install it.
+If you get a message that the python command is not found, or if the version you are seeing is not 2.7.5 or higher, enter this command to install it.

 `sudo yum install -y oracle-epel-release-el7 oracle-release-el7`